 That’s where the Akademik Lomonosov comes in.
 By the end 2019, tugboats will guide the floating plant from Murmansk, were it is being fuels and tests, through the Arctic and to the remote Chukotka port of Pevek, where it will plug into the local grid.

 Many environmental organization’s, including Bellona, are not thrilled by this notion.
-The Akademik Lomosov, as a barge supporting two nuclear power units, be vulnerable to tsunamis and other violent sea rises that could waterlog its reactors.
-Rosatom, Russia’s state nuclear corporation, has claimed the floating plant is steeled against such calamities, citing that the Akademik Lomonosov’s has 24-hours of backup coolant should its reactor’s have to endure a Fukushima-like inundation.
+The Akademik Lomosov, as a barge supporting two nuclear power units, could be vulnerable to tsunamis and other violent sea surges that could waterlog its reactors.
+Rosatom, Russia’s state nuclear corporation, has claimed the floating plant is steeled against such calamities, citing that the Akademik Lomonosov’s has 24-hours of backup coolant should its reactors endure a Fukushima-like inundation.

 Rosatom has further argued that the Akademik Lomonosov, and other floating plants it might develop, provide an essential service by bringing carbon-free electricity to faraway settlements and towns that are unreachable by more conventional power sources.